-GAINESVILLE, FL – Our microbes outnumber our cells by 10 to 1.
-Especially in the lining of our gut, those microbes can be friends that help deliver nutrients or foes that cause pain and disease.
-A new study co-authored by University of Florida diabetes researchers underscores the role of these microbes, the so-called microbiome, in the pathogenesis of metabolic diseases such as diabetes.
+Communities of bacterial microorganisms in the gut which make up the microbiome, outnumber our cells by 10 to 1.
+These microbes can be “friends” that help deliver nutrients, or “foes” that cause pain and disease.
+Findings from a new JDRF-funded study co-authored by University of Florida diabetes researchers underscores the role of these microorganisms in the pathogenesis of metabolic diseases such as Type 1 diabetes.

-Researchers from the University of Florida, along with the Institute of Diabetes Research, Helmholtz Zentrum Munchen, Germany, studied the gut bacteria of 44 children from infancy to age three (from the JDRF-funded BABYDIET study).
-During the course of the study, scientists compared the composition and interaction of the gut microbiota in children who went on to develop type 1 diabetes (T1D)-specific autoantibodies in their blood with data from children who were autoantibody negative.
+Researchers from UF and the Institute of Diabetes Research in Helmholtz Zentrum Munchen, Germany studied the gut microbiomes of 44 children from infancy to age three from the JDRF-funded BABYDIET study.
+During the course of the study, scientists compared the composition and interaction of the gut microbiota in children who went on to develop Type 1 diabetes-specific autoantibodies in their blood with data from children who were autoantibody negative.

-Future research is now needed to include study participants without a familial predisposition to T1D, to clarify the possible causes of this phenomenon, and discover how these findings are related to the immune system defects and autoimmunity associated with T1D.
-These next steps could lead to novel prevention therapies for people at risk of developing the disease.
+Future research is now needed to include study participants without a familial predisposition to Type 1 diabetes, to explore the possible causes of the interesting bacterial interplay revealed in this latest study, and to discover how these findings are related to the immune system defects and autoimmunity associated with Type 1 diabetes.
+These next stages in research could help lead to novel prevention therapies for people at risk of developing the disease.